 The South East Network for Social Sciences (SeNSS), a social sciences focused research and doctoral training partnership (DTP) funded by the Economic and Social Research Council (ESRC), enables doctoral students to build strong relationships with both academic, user, and practitioner networks at a number of different levels.
 The consortium already contains over 200 existing partnerships with external organizations and opportunities to engage with these organizations embedded in the design of its various training pathways and cohort development activities.
 UEA's doctoral students will also be able to access excellent research, transferable skills, and advanced training, provisioned in their home institution and across the other nine consortium institutions (which include the Universities of Essex, Kent, Surrey, Sussex, Reading, Royal Holloway, Goldsmiths College, Roehampton, & City University).

-Applications opened 2nd October 2017 for full and part-time +3 (PhD) and 1+3 (Masters and PhD) ESRC funded studentships.
-Funding is available to candidates who meet the UK/EU residency requirements defined in the RCUK's Conditions of Research Council Grants and relative to all subject areas in the Faculty of Social Sciences at UEA - Business, Education, Economics, International Development, Law, Psychology, and Social Work.
+The deadline for applications in respect of 2020/21 full and part-time +3 (PhD) and 1+3 (Masters and PhD) ESRC funded studentships is Monday 20th January 2020 at 12:00pm (midday).
+Funding is available to candidates who meet the UK/EU residency requirements as reflected in the UKRI Training Grant Guide and relative to all subject areas in the Faculty of Social Sciences at UEA - Business, Education, Economics, International Development, Law, Psychology, and Social Work.